NREL/reVX/reVX/least_cost_xmission/README.md

 Most of these keys are optional and affect how the layer creation runs.
 Some, like `land_mask_vector_fname`, may need to be specified once to generate the mask files, and then can be disabled.

 * `existing_h5_fpath` - Existing reV H5 file with the same shape as `template_raster_fpath`.
 Metadata is copied from `existing_h5_fpath` to `h5_fpath`.
 This must be defined to create `h5_fpath` if it does not exist.
-* `land_mask_vector_fname` - Polygon GeoPackage or shapefile that defines what areas are considered wet and dry.
-Features in the file are assumed to represent dry land.
-The boundaries of features are used to determine the landfall cells.
-* `masks_dir` - Directory to store mask GeoTIFFs in.
-If not set, masks will be stored in the current working directory.
+* `masks_dir` - Directory to find mask GeoTIFFs in.
+Defaults to the local directory.
 * `layer_dir` - By default, all GeoTIFFs listed in `barrier_layers` and `friction_layers` are assumed to be full defined paths or are located in the current working directory.
 The creator will also search for GeoTIFFs in `layer_dir` if it is set.
 * `save_tiff` - Setting this to `true` will result in the creation of GeoTIFFs for intermediary processing steps.
 This can be useful for QA/QC.